-It’s often posited that affluent people owe their success to the myriad other less-wealthy people they encounter throughout their lives.
+It’s often said that affluent people owe their success to the less-wealthy people they encounter throughout their lives.

-Having experienced both lifestyles — success and impoverishment — at different points over the years, I understand both sides of the coin.
+Having experienced both success and impoverishment at different points over the years, I understand both sides of the coin.

 Neither side is totally right or totally wrong, and both arguments contain truths.
 But that’s irrelevant.

 What is relevant is that no one gains from this game of judgement ping pong.
 The more one side accuses the other of wrongdoing, the less we all work together.
 As a result, less value is reinvested in society.
 And society is where both groups live.

 Why does economic polarization result in a less stable and comfortable society?

 Think about it this way: why would the wealthy want to improve the wider world when that also helps those who see them as evil?
 If those outside your class vilify you, the logical response is to pull inward and do your best to ignore them, reinforcing your own walls.

 On that same note: why should the working class try and improve the world if they feel their efforts only help those who look down upon them?
 If the system seems rigged for those at the top, those at the bottom have little incentive to work hard or strive for innovation.

 We don’t need more walls between classes, we need more bridges.
 Instead of focusing on the differences, we need to focus on similarities.
 The greatest similarity we share is that we all live on the same planet, and when that planet is a cesspool, we all live in squalor.
 When the planet flourishes, we all reap the benefits.

 At the end of the day, that’s the only argument that matters.